digital-asset/daml/daml-lf/spec/contract-id.rst

 V1 Contract ID allocation scheme
 ================================

 Goals
 ^^^^^

 * Allows ordering contract IDs and make DAML semantics depend on this order, e.g., for comparison builtin and maps using IDs as keys.
-* Eliminate all contract ID translations for central commiter ledger
+* Eliminate all contract ID translations for central committer ledger
 * Allows ledgers to store arbitrary information about the contract and the creating transaction in the contract ID if necessary.

 Requirements
 ^^^^^^^^^^^^